Chapter 1: The Afternoon Bunch

 The unpleasant smell of lukewarm French fries greeted them with open arms, but at least the car seats were comfortable.

-Stored in the back of the trunk where their belongings, supplies, and their weapons-in case the children run into trouble.
+Stored in the back of the car were their belongings, supplies, and their weapons-in case the children run into trouble.

 While the boys sit in the front, Nessa and Brooke were in the back, gasping like dead fishes searching for cold water.